GoatUp 2: Level Editor

 GoatUp 2 includes a level editor which allows all items that appear within the main game to be placed.
 The game also contains a set of levels that serve as a tutorial for both using the editor and designing enjoyable levels.
 However, the game does not support iCloud or any other networking service, requiring the iOS device to be connected via USB to a computer in order to upload, download or share levels.

-User engagement with the Level Editor has been low and few levels have been built or exchanged.
+User engagement with the level editor has been low and few levels have been built or exchanged.
 Zorzin posted on the Yakyak Llamasoft forum discussing the game that "(Jeff Minter) spent MONTHS testing/debugging that editor (and all the game levels been done with it) ..
-I think this is the last (Llamasoft) game ever you'd see with an 'editor' in..
-This seems a case of 'extra effort did not give any results back'".
+I think this is the last (Llamasoft) game ever you'd see with an 'editor'.....This seems a case of 'extra effort did not give any results back'".

 Reviews

 GoatUp 2 was awarded 9/10 by EuroGamer, and 8/10 by EDGE Online.